chuxmykel/rule-validation-api/README.md

 - Run `yarn` or `npm install` to install all dependenciees.
 - Run `yarn start` or `npm start` and the server will begin to listen for requests.

+## Testing
+To run the test suites included, run `yarn test` or `npm test`

+## Building
+The APP was developed using ES5 syntax therefore there is no need for transpilation.

 ## Features
 The API has two endpoints.
 - `GET /` The home route